What is the full form of SIM? Or What does SIM stand for?

 It is a module with identifies, according to the full form.
-The IMSI is the main identity that is unique globally.
-A SIM chip is available in a variety of sizes, including, Standard, Macro, and Nano.
+The IMSI is the primary identity that is unique globally.
+A SIM chip is available in various sizes, including Standard, Macro, and Nano.
 However, they all perform the same function.

-The sim card, as well as mobile devices, were bigger in size at the start of the GSM.
-Now with the more compact devices, sim size also reduces.
-Much smaller sim cards are available named nano and macro.
-Sim has built-in memory for storing text, contexts, and other data, as well as small executable programs known as applets.
+The sim card, as well as mobile devices, were more significant at the start of the GSM.
+Now with the more compact devices, the sim size is also reduced.
+Much smaller sim cards are available, named nano and macro.
+Sim has built-in memory for storing text, contexts, and other data and small executable programs known as applets.

 Text messages.
 Phone Contacts.
 Authentication Keys IMSIs and ICCID Applets and other data.